Bush fire risk management

 Another requirement of the Rural Fires Act 1997 is that we develop a Bush Fire Risk Management Plan.

 This plan was prepared by the Eurobodalla Bush Fire Management Committee.
 The Committee comprises representatives from major land management agencies: Eurobodalla Shire Council, Forestry Corporation of NSW, National Parks and Wildlife Service, Crown Lands, volunteer brigade members, fire fighting authorities and community representatives.

 It is a strategic document that identifies community assets at risk and sets out a five-year program of treatments to reduce the risk of bush fire hazards.

 Community Protection Plans help the community better understand how to prepare for bush fires.
 These plans are prepared by the NSW Rural Fire Service (RFS) and not all towns and villages will have a plan.

 Reporting a bush fire hazard

-The NSW Rural Fire Service is responsible for inspecting bush fire hazards, providing advice and when necessary, issuing notices to landowners to reduce hazards.
+The NSW RFS is responsible for inspecting bush fire hazards, providing advice and when necessary, issuing notices to landowners to reduce hazards.